zymhmss/Filament-Starter-Kit/README.md

 # FilamentStartedKit

-FilamentExtendedStarterKit is a [Filament](https://filamentphp.com/) distribution with lots of basic utilities and goodies pre-installed.
+FilamentStarterKit is a [Filament](https://filamentphp.com/) distribution with lots of pre-installed.

 ## New Installation